Online Seminar Series: October 2026 – June 2027

 The seminar series takes place once a month on Zoom with a selected group of up to 30 participants from an interdisciplinary and intergenerational background.

-The list of monthly topics will be announced at the first session (October 2025).
+The list of monthly topics will be announced at the first session (October 2026).
 Each monthly topic shall be prepared by a group of 2 to 3 participants, as the framework of that session’s debate.
-In between sessions, the Project Leader and Project Associate will be available for advice on preparing an upcoming topic.
+In between sessions, the Project Leader and Project Co-Moderator will be available for advice on preparing an upcoming topic.
 The Challenges of our time seminar provides an overview of topics generally discussed in separate silos (politics, economy, society, innovation, defence, environment, diplomacy, etc).
 Working with people from different generations, backgrounds or geographic locations, is an opportunity to enrich one’s understanding of contemporary challenges.
-At the end of the 2025-2026 seminar, participants will receive an IGN Certificate as a testimonial of their active involvement.
+At the end of the 2026-2027 seminar, participants will receive an IGN Certificate as a testimonial of their active involvement.

 Subrenat has conducted similar monthly seminars in-person with Collegium60Plus in Bern from 2017 to 2024 (in English), withOPAD in Dijon since 2019 (in French), and recently most with members of U3A-York (online in English and French).